jimmychu0807/semaphore-msa-modules/packages/contracts/README.md

 - `groupMapping`: This object maps from the smart account address to a Semaphore group.
 - `thresholds`: The threshold number of proofs a particular smart account needs to collect for a transaction to be executed.
-- `memberCount`: The member count of a Semaphore group.
+- `acctMembers`: This list stores the member commitments of a smart account to be checked against when validating a userOp signature.
 The actual member commitments are stored in the `smaphore` contract [**Lean Incremental Merkle Tree**](https://github.com/privacy-scaling-explorations/zk-kit.solidity/tree/main/packages/lean-imt) structure.
-- `acctTxCount`: This object stores the transaction call data and value that are waiting to be proved (signed), and the proofs it has collected so far.
+- `acctTxCount`: This object stores the transaction calldata, to, and value that are waiting to be proved (signed) and the proofs it has collected so far.
 This information is stored in the **`ExtCallCount`** data structure.
 - `acctSeqNum`: The sequence number corresponding to a smart account.
 This value is used when generating a transaction signature to uniquely identify a particular transaction.

 ### API

 After installing the two modules, the smart account can only call three functions in the executor module, **initiateTx()**, **signTx()**, and **executeTx()**.
-Calling other functions would be rejected in the **validateUserOp()** check.
+Calling other functions would be rejected in the Semaphore validator **validateUserOp()** check.

-1. **initiateTx()**: for the Semaphore member to initate a new transaction of the Smart account.
+1. **initiateTx()**: for the Semaphore member to initate a new transaction of the smart account.
 This function checks the validity of the semaphore proof and corresponding parameters.
 It takes five paramters.

    - `target`: The target address of the transaction.
    - `value`: any balance to be used.
 It will be used as the `msg.value` in the actual external transaction.